A Taste Of South America

 We visited several shops.
 They were impressive and good places to visit.

 Moses, the proprietor of this small shop on one of the small side streets was very helpful.

 After returning to Belo in the late afternoon we had dinner at the little outside cafe we had grown so fond of down the street from the hotel.
 We decided to go back to Ouro Preto again the next day because we did not have enough time to do everything that we wanted to on our first visit.

 Sunday 4/24 - On our 2nd day in Ouro Preto with Lucas, Frank negotiated with Moses over 2 Paraiba tourmaline cut stones 1 - 1ct+ and 1 was 2 ct+.
 The cost of both stones was $4000 worth maybe 10 to 15k in the USA if actually Paraiba but only worth $600 or so if not so we will arrange for Moses to send the stones to the GIA for testing and we will buy them if they are actually Paraiba.
 They must contain copper for them to actually be Paraiba but only the GIA can make that determination.

 We drove back to Belo in the afternoon.
 Our little cafe down the street was closed so Frank and I had dinner at the hotel.
 It was a little expensive and just OK.
 We had to get to bed early because we are off to Cartagena, Colombia early Monday morning.
 Frank will return the rental car early in the morning, we will eat breakfast at the hotel, and take a taxi to the airport at 7:30 AM.
-We are supposed to arrive in Cartagena at 11:30 pm.
-This will be a long travel day for us from Belo Horizonte to São Paulo, Brazil to Bogota, Colombia to Cartagena, Colombia.
+We are supposed to arrive in Cartagena at 11:30 PM.
+This will be a long travel day for us all the way across Brazil.
+Our flight took us from the eastern coast of Brazil to the northern coast of Brazil - Belo Horizonte to São Paulo, Brazil to Bogota, Colombia to Cartagena, Colombia.

 Cartagena de Indias - Colombia